DanSowaru/StarWarsRebelNetwork/ReadMe.md

 >A Post request that executes a trade between two rebels.
 The trade will only be completed if the ids are different (two different rebels), if any of them are traitors and if
 >the resource total value from each rebel offer are the same

+## API Structure

+>The structure of the API can be consulted after you run the program in the follow adress: http://localhost:8080/starwars/swagger-ui/index.html
+>It was build using Swagger